If you or someone you care for has been bitten or injured by a dog, read on for how a Dog Bite Lawyer in Raleigh, NC can help you recover your losses.

 Dogs whose owners know, or should know, to be aggressive and/or territorial must be restrained or safely confined to protect visitors.

 In Raleigh, it is against the law for domesticated animals such as dogs and cats to run unrestrained within the city limits.
 They must be confined to their guardian’s property or walked on a leash.

 A common scenario we see at my firm is when the owner’s fence is somehow compromised, whether because of a hole or other weakness in its structure, that the owner is or should be aware of and does not fix as they should, through which the dog escapes.
 The dog considers the property on the outside of their fence as their territory and attacks a passerby.

 Unfortunately, NC is a contributory negligence state.
-Which means if you are even 1% negligent for your injury (but see Last Clear Chance Doctrine), you can not recover for your injuries.
+Which means if you are even 1% negligent for your injury (but see Last Clear Chance Doctrine), you cannot recover for your injuries.
 A good Samaritan passing by may see the stray dog and try to help it.
-Please note that approaching a stray dog and trying to capture it may make you contributorily negligent for your injury.
+Please note that approaching a stray dog and trying to touch or capture it may make you contributorily negligent for your injury.